talsma-ict/lazy4j/docs/README.md

 ```

 This declares a lazy `expensive` variable.
-Initially, no expensive object is created yet.
+Initially, no expensive object is created yet:
 Only when `expensive.get()` is called for the first time,
 the `Expensive.create()` method is called.
 All subsequent invocations will just return _the same_ expensive instance.